pataquets/tahoe-lafs/docs/frontends/webapi.rst

  To use the /uri/$FILECAP form, $FILECAP must be a write-cap for a mutable file.

  In the /uri/$DIRCAP/[SUBDIRS../]FILENAME form, if the target file is a writeable mutable file, that file's contents will be overwritten in-place.
 If it is a read-cap for a mutable file, an error will occur.
  If it is an immutable file, the old file will be discarded, and a new one will be put in its place.

- When creating a new file, if "mutable=true" is in the query arguments, the operation will create a mutable file instead of an immutable one.
+If the target file is a writable mutable file, you may also specify an "offset" parameter -- a byte offset that determines where in the mutable file the data from the HTTP request body is placed.
+This operation is relatively efficient for MDMF mutable files, and is relatively inefficient (but still supported) for SDMF mutable files.
+If no offset parameter is specified, then the entire file is replaced with the data from the HTTP request body.
+For an immutable file, the "offset" parameter is not valid.

+ When creating a new file, you can control the type of file created by specifying a format= argument in the query string. format=MDMF creates an MDMF mutable file. format=SDMF creates an SDMF mutable file. format=CHK creates an immutable file.
+The value of the format argument is case-insensitive.
+If no format is specified, the newly-created file will be immutable (but see below).

+ For compatibility with previous versions of Tahoe-LAFS, the web-API will also accept a mutable=true argument in the query string.
+If mutable=true is given, then the new file will be mutable, and its format will be the default mutable file format, as configured by the [client]mutable.format option of tahoe.cfg on the Tahoe-LAFS node hosting the webapi server.
+Use of mutable=true is discouraged; new code should use format= instead of mutable=true (unless it needs to be compatible with web-API servers older than v1.9.0).
+If neither format= nor mutable=true are given, the newly-created file will be immutable.

  This returns the file-cap of the resulting file.
 If a new file was created by this method, the HTTP response code (as dictated by rfc2616) will be set